 Harissa was traditionally made with red chilli peppers that are either roasted or dried, garlic, salt, coriander, cumin, lemon juice, and olive oil, though recipes vary from neighborhood to neighborhood as well as by country and ethnicity.
 Our recipe is a dry harissa, which in our opinion makes it even more versatile.
 While the Spicewalla recipe is not quite as traditional, we've tried to stay true to the origins of harissa by using ancho chilli powder, a slightly more mild chilli powder made by roasting and drying poblano peppers.
 We then add garlic, Spanish paprika, caraway seeds, coriander, cumin, salt, and citric acid.
 The caraway and coriander give harissa a bit of a floral flavor, while cumin provides a nutty, earthy taste.
 Spanish paprika lends a little more of kick to the relatively mild, smoky flavor of the ancho chilli, and salt and garlic do their thing that they do.
 Citric Acid takes the place of lemon juice in our recipe, providing a brightness to the blend that would typically be found in the paste form.

-As I mentioned, the versatility of the Spicewalla Harissa blend makes it the perfect kitchen accessory.
+As we mentioned, the versatility of the Spicewalla Harissa blend makes it the perfect kitchen accessory.
 Used dry, it can be used as a rub for meats, sprinkled atop roasted veggies, popcorn, or french fries for an added pizzazz to your snack.
 It is also stirred into broths, stews, and pastas, or mixed with sauces and spreads (like with mayo) that may not need the additional oil that a harissa paste may contribute.
 If it is that paste you crave, by simply adding a few teaspoons of water and olive oil, you can create delicious harissa spread that is perfect as a spicy marinade for grilling lamb or chicken, stirred into rice or couscous, or as a replacement for hot sauce, ketchup, or mustard!